 El Sistema is a game-changer for urban communities, providing opportunities for young people to participate in music making at a level that was previously out of reach.
-It originated 40 years ago in Venezuela, and it now serves hundreds of thousands of Venezuelan youth and more than a million children around the world.
-Participation in El Sistema-inspired programs like the Trenton Music Makers Orchestra has been shown to reduce gang participation, improve graduation rates, and provide a sense of purpose to young people.
-As its founder says, it is “social justice through music.”
-It is also now recognized for developing world-renowned musicians, such as Gustavo Dudamel, Music & Artistic Director of the Los Angeles Philharmonic.
+It was founded 40 years ago in Venezuela, and local programs now serve more than a million children around the world.
+Participation in El Sistema-inspired programs like the Trenton Music Makers Orchestra has been shown to reduce gang participation, improve graduation rates, and provide a sense of purpose for young people.